ashleychontos/pySYD/docs/quickstart.rst

 It appears as though this star, KIC 1435467, was observed in *Kepler* short-cadence (e.g., 1-minute cadence) data - which was used to compute the (oversampled) power spectrum.
 It continued processing, which means that there were no issues finding and storing the data.
-There are some `InputError` exceptions in place here but just in case, there is an ``ok`` attribute added in this step - literally meaning that the star is 'ok' to be processed.
+There are some `InputError` exceptions in place here but all :mod:`pysyd.target` class instances will have an ``ok`` attribute - literally meaning that the star is 'ok' to be processed.
 By default, the pipeline checks this attribute before moving on.

 Since the star and data check out, we can move on.